 Buy N99 Mask > 3M Particulate Respirator, 10-Pack

 These are the parts of Chiang Mai I have problems with, and I try to avoid them as much as I can, but it’s hard to avoid them when I go out.
 However, for other parts in Chiang Mai, they are fine.
-I lived about 50 yards away from one of these major roads and I didn’t have any problem, it’s only when I am right next or in the traffic, then I will notice the exhaust fumes and I need to put on a mask.
+I lived about 50 yards away from one of these major roads and I didn’t have any problem, it’s only when I am right next or in traffic, that I start to notice exhaust fumes and I need to put on a mask.

-If I’m not walking next to or in one of these roads, I don’t have to worry about the air quality but if I’m next to these roads I’ll have my mask ready.
+If I’m not walking next to or on one of these roads, I don’t have to worry about the air quality but if I’m next to these roads I’ll have my mask ready.

 You can also see how the roads are structured.
-Most people will need to go on the major roads and there are not many short cuts.
+Most people will need to go on the major roads as there are not many shortcuts.
 I think the air pollution problem wouldn’t be as bad if the roads were more organized.

 I spent my first week in Chiang Mai in a hotel that was a 20-minute drive from the old city.
 The area was very quiet, and I didn’t have any issues with the air quality or traffic.
 When I signed my 3-month lease with my new apartment, it was located just minutes from the old city and not too far away from one of the major roads in the city.

-During my first three weeks living in that apartment, it was mid-January (still the high season), sometimes when I’m outside the air quality was so bad in certain areas that I wanted to leave Chiang Mai.
-Remember, this is coming from a guy who thought he was invisible.
+During my first three weeks living in that apartment, it was mid-January (still the high season), sometimes when I was outside the air quality was so bad in certain areas that I wanted to leave Chiang Mai.
+Remember, this is coming from a guy who thought he was invincible.
 But I had already signed the 3-month leasing contract for my apartment and I didn’t want to lose my deposit.
 So I ended up staying until my lease ran out.

 With all that said, I was glad I stayed for the full three months.
-During my last month living in Chiang Mai in April, which was the start of the low season, I noticed less people on the roads, less tourists, and air quality was not as bad as the previous months.
-When the low season came, I finally realized why so many people fell in love with the city.
+During my last month living in Chiang Mai in April, which was the start of the low season, I noticed fewer people on the roads, fewer tourists, and air quality was not as bad as the previous months.
+When the low season came, I finally realized why so many people fall in love with the city.
 I’ll talk about why here: Things I love about Chiang Mai.

-During the first few months of each year between January to April is the annual burning of the rice fields.
-The side effect of that is haze and smog.
+During the first few months of each year, between January to April, is the annual burning of the rice fields.
+The side effect of that is an increase in haze and smog.

 I didn’t notice too much of a difference in terms of air quality during the burning season.
 Although, when I was on the Mea Teang River, just a few hours’ drive from Chiang Mai City, I noticed the burning smell but it was not too irritating to me like the exhaust fumes in the city.

 Even when I was inside the city, I didn’t notice any smell from the burning of the rice fields.
-The biggest impact I noticed was no blue sky and often you could hardly see the sun.
-If you’re coming during these months, don’t expect to see nice clear blue sky.
+The biggest impact I noticed was that the blue sky was no longer visible and often you could hardly see the sun.
+If you’re coming during these months, don’t expect to see a nice clear blue sky.

-Also, here is a video of someone hiking outside on the rice fields who had a hard time breathing and almost died from overdosing on his inhaler.
+Also, below is a video of someone hiking outside on the rice fields who had a hard time breathing and almost died from overdosing on his inhaler.

-Not a whole lot of metered taxis in Chiang Mai.
+There are not a whole lot of metered taxis in Chiang Mai.
 They are here but very hard to find and if you find one, it’s usually not available.
-If they are available, they probably charge a fixed rate and I think it’s going to be at least 200 to 300 baht average going anywhere inside the city.
+If they are available, they probably charge a fixed rate of at least 200 to 300 baht average going anywhere inside the city.
 I personally would not pay anything more than 150 baht going anywhere within the city.

-On the other hand, there are many tuk-tuk and the red trucks.
-Red trucks cost 20-60-baht max.
-For the red trucks I resist paying anything higher than 60 baht and on average, I only pay 20 baht for the red trucks.
+On the other hand, there are many tuk-tuks and the red trucks.
+Red trucks cost 20-60 baht max.
+For the red trucks, I resist paying anything higher than 60 baht and on average, I only pay around 20 baht for the red trucks.

 There is no subway and there is no skytrain like the one they have in Bangkok.
-You will be tempted to rent a scouter or motorbike, but if you do not have any experience riding one, I would avoid doing it and get a bicycle instead or take tuk-tuk, red truck or walk.
+You might be tempted to rent a scooter or motorbike, but if you do not have any experience riding one, I would avoid doing so and get a bicycle instead or take tuk-tuk, red truck or walk.
 I never saw so many foreigners wearing a cast or walking around with crutches during my time there.

-If you do decide to get a scouter or a motorbike, make sure you have the proper insurance or an international driving permit or a Thai driving license.
+If you do decide to get a scooter or a motorbike, make sure you have the proper insurance or an international driving permit or a Thai driving license.

-There are no beaches in Chiang Mai, so if you want to swim in the sea or take long walks on the beaches – Chiang Mai is not for you.
+There are no beaches in Chiang Mai, so if you want to swim in the sea or take long walks on the beaches-living in Chiang Mai is not for you.
 But you can always rent a place with a nice swimming pool.

 Then again, I can’t imagine how many tourists and expats would be living there if there was a beach.